margaritacolberg/hybridmc/README.md

     "D_std_perc": 1 -- Assumed % error in D_mean.

     "eps": 3 -- The energy of the bond in kT units.
 Used to calculate reates and probability.

+    "useEnsemble": false -- Experimental feature switch: swapping states during initialization

+    "ensembleSize": 100, -- If use enemble how many states to choose from

+    "ensemble_write_step": 10 -- If use ensemble, steps after which to swap in new state

 }

 ### Calculate Entropy